Friends with benefits: Can Facebook tackle your love life?

 For a company that's also developing its own digital currency and dabbling in e-commerce, love is another step toward reaching into all aspects of human existence.

-Although many aspects of Facebook Dating resemble what other matchmaking services offer, Facebook's version promises to be different, just as Tinder did before it with its swipe action and Bumble with its female-first messaging.
+Although many features resemble what other matchmaking services offer, Facebook's version promises to be different, just as Tinder did before it with its swipe action and Bumble with its female-first messaging.
 Your Facebook Dating profile will be separate from your main one, but it will tap existing features such as events and groups, as well as your network of friends to identify "secret crushes."

-Facebook Dating, while being free to use and free of ads, can still help Facebook make money if it keeps people glued to its other services longer.
+Facebook Dating, a mobile-only service that's free to use and free of ads, can still help Facebook make money if it keeps people glued to its other services longer.

 That's if users can get over concerns about privacy.